NickStefan/parsexcel.js/README.md

 MIT License.

-**Project was originally a fork of [excel.js](https://github.com/trevordixon/excel.js).
-I decided to re-release as a new project after rewriting most of the repo.
+**parseXcel.js was originally a fork of [excel.js](https://github.com/trevordixon/excel.js).
+It was re-released as a different project because the code base is almost 80% divergent from excel.js.
 I am however greatful for the dimensions calculations and the skeleton provided by the original repo.
-Thank you to [trevordixon](https://github.com/trevordixon/) for excel.js.**
+Thank you to [trevordixon](https://github.com/trevordixon/), and other contributors, for excel.js.**